elliothatch/sift/README.md

  - Log parsing: Support well known log formats.
 Provide a mechanism to easily add custom parsers through a config file.
 E.g. nginx log format.
  - Data type awareness: Support the ability to search for values of a given type, and add operators for filtering these data types (e.g. numeric comparison, array operations)
  - Panel display: View multiple queries or streams at once with split window panels.
 A lot of the UI work is already done for this feature.
- - UI/UX improvements: Support scrolling within large log entries, jump to log, fast and precise scrolling, etc.
+ - UI/UX improvements: Support scrolling within large log entries, jump to log, fast and precise scrolling, help/instructions screen, etc.
  - Process control: Pause, interrupt, and attach to processes.
 Spawn one or more processes interactively.
 Combine or separate the output from one or more processes into controlled streams.
  - Advanced query management: Add, remove, and toggle custom queries, which are combiend with the user's typed query.
 E.g. always ignore the `timestamp` property in searches, interactively build complex queries as multiple separate queries whose outputs can be independently analyzed.
  - Custom formatting: Support custom formatting and coloring for "simple" and "expanded" log views.